Become a UC Master Gardener

-Any San Mateo or San Francisco County resident with an interest in horticulture and a desire to volunteer for community service may apply to the Master Gardener Training Program.
-Master Gardeners are people of all ages and come from all walks of life.
+Any San Mateo or San Francisco County resident with an interest and experience in horticulture and a desire to volunteer for community service may apply.
+UC Master Gardeners are people of all ages and come from all walks of life.
 They share an enthusiasm for gardening, some knowledge of plants, a willingness to learn and help others, and the ability to communicate with diverse groups of people.

 What does the training include?

 UC Master Gardeners complete an intensive 16-week training program that offers a practical course in plant science and horticulture.
 Taught by experts ranging from UC faculty and staff, local horticultural educators, and UC-Certified Master Gardeners, the course comprises over 75 hours of classroom and field training from basic botany to plant pathology.
 Attendance at all classes and satisfactory completion of written exams and other home study assignments are required to graduate and become a UC-Certified Master Gardener.
 All training assignments and exams are open book.

 Reliable internet access and an email address are necessary to gain access to class schedules and complete the homework assignments.
 A home printer is desirable.